 What the diagnostic is actually reading

-The tool does not read only one bottleneck.
+The instrument does not read only one bottleneck.
 It reads the burden profile of the operating environment: how much process density the workflow is carrying, how much systems friction and duplicate entry are embedded in the route, how much reporting or oversight burden is consuming labor, and whether controls are accumulating faster than the underlying risk or value of the work justifies.

 Diagnostic reading model